 In Russia, loquat produces fruits in subtropical and near-subtropical areas (Gelendzhik,Sochi).
 It also produces fruits in subtropical areas of Georgia.

-In Canada, it can be found growing inVancouver, though it does not produce fruit.
+In Canada, it can be found growing inVancouver, on the south-eastern coast of the island near the cities of Victoria and Sidney, and coastal south-western British Columbia, where there is a modifiedMediterranean climate with cool summers and relatively mild winters.
 More frost-resistant varieties grow and produce fruit inSidney, British Columbia, though not every year.

 Loquat grows differently in tropical climates, typically blooming two or three times a year.[34]
 Loquats usually mature 90 days after the bloom.[34]